GreatDevelopers/DeployERP/docs/ItemGroup.md

 For example:
 1. Material Testing
 1.1 Soil
 1.2 Brick
 1.3 Concrete
 2. Design
 2.1 Architectural
 2.2 Structural
 3. Surveying

-Material Testing, Design and Surveying are Item Groups Soil, Brick and Concrete are the sub groups of Material Testing.
+Material Testing, Design and Surveying are Item Groups.
+Soil, Brick and Concrete are the sub groups of Material Testing.